The Wynwood Lunch GuideAll the best places to eat lunch in Wynwood.

 There are certain things Miami needs less of—like tow trucks, flooding, and boaters who don’t respect no-wake manatee zones.
 And then there are things we are happy to see throughout the city, like La Sandwicherie.
 Our favorite South Beach sandwich shop thankfully has multiple locations, including one in Wynwood.
 This one not only has AC, but is also open till 5am.
 It's also still a perfectly fine option for lunch, as long as you're cool with eating a massive, bread-y sandwich in the middle of the day.

 We tend to be as suspicious of big Wynwood restaurants as we are of an unknown number that wants to talk to us about the money we’re owed by the IRS.
 But Doya is a wonderful surprise, and a meal here is as delightful as finding out the IRS does, in fact, owe you $5,000.
 There’s really nothing we don’t enjoy about Doya.
 The big Aegean restaurant has lovely outdoor seating and a spacious dining room.
 The best part about Doya is the food, though.
 The menu is a huge list of very good meze plates.
-The octopus in the octopus salad is as tender as fresh mozzarella, the lamb kebab is beautifully cooked, and the huge mussels are served in a perfectly balanced wine and garlic sauce.
+The octopus in the octopus salad is as tender as fresh mozzarella, and the lamb kebab is beautifully cooked.

 Sometimes, you just want a casual, tasty meal where you don’t have to spend more than $10.
 There really aren’t any places in Wynwood where you can reliably do that, except for The Taco Stand.
 That’s why this place is usually pretty crowded—but the line out the door is also because the food is good.
 Plus, it's one of the only places in Miami for California-style tacos and burritos.
 So if you’re a bit burnt out on $16 cocktails and $18 small plates, just come here and drop $9 on a very good California burrito, stuffed with beef, cheese, guac, salsa, and French fries.